babarot/dotfiles/README.md

 | cURL | bash -c "$(curl -fsSL [dot.b4b4r07.com](https://raw.githubusercontent.com/b4b4r07/dotfiles/master/etc/install))" |
 | Wget | bash -c "$(wget -qO - [dot.b4b4r07.com](https://raw.githubusercontent.com/b4b4r07/dotfiles/master/etc/install))" |

+- :warning: NOTE

 	It is almost the same as the command below except for executing through a Web site directly.

 		$ make install

+	It is not necessary to perform `make install` at all if this repository was installed by the [installation command](#oneliner).

 **what's inside?**

 1. Downloads this repository
 2. Deploy (i.e. *copy* or *create symlink*) dot files to your home directory; `make deploy`
 3. Run all programs for setup in `./etc/init/` directory; `make init` (**Optional**: when running the [installation command](#oneliner) specify `-s init` as an argument)

+When the [installation command](#oneliner) format is not `curl -L URL | sh` but `sh -c "$(curl -L URL)"`, shell will be restart automatically.
+If this is not the case, it is necessary to restart your shell manually.

 ## Updating